mumble-voip/mumble/docs/dev/build-instructions/build_linux.md

 <details open>
   <summary><b>Ubuntu</b></summary>
-In order to install the needed dependencies on Ubuntu, you have to run the following command:
+In order to install the needed dependencies on Ubuntu, you have to run the following command (but see notes below the command):

 ```bash
 sudo apt install \